eth42/ethcolor/README.md

 ## Palette Management
 This package contains the classes `PaletteManager` and `Palette`.
-A `Palette` has a name and should contain multiple named colors, provided as a list of lists `[name, color]` (as the `color` will be replaced, this must be a list, not a tuple).
+A `Palette` has a name and should contain multiple named colors, provided as a list of lists `[name, color]`.
 Internally, all colors are first translated to the floating-point `rgba` space, but the getters allow for arbitrary color spaces.
 The `PaletteManager` can contain multiple `Palette`s.
 The first added `Palette` will be considered the default palette until otherwise specified.
 A default `PaletteManager` with a few predefined color palettes can be accessed under the name `default_palettes`.
+Aside from defining the color names yourself, you can use `colors_to_palette` to convert a list of `Color`s and a palette name to a `Palette` with automatically generated color names.
+The name format of the colors can be specified (e.g. snake case or camel case).
+You can also create a copy of a `Palette` with generated names using the `Palette.to_renamed_colors` function.

 ## Palette Modifications
 One of the main goals of this package is to provide an easy way to adapt your color palettes to different types of color blindness.